Quitch/Queller-AI/README.md

 - Air
  - Much greater use of air units
- - Still builds ground units
+ - Maintains a small ground and naval force
+ - Best on large maps or medium maps with high metal spreads

 - Dox
  - Won't use any offensive T1 unit other than Dox